 Chronic smoking is a known cause of lung disease.
 Other causes include genetics, infections, or compromised immune systems.
 Chemotherapy and radiation treatments for cancer can also contribute to lung disease.
 Sometimes the cause of lung disease is unknown.

-The normal aging process can slow down your respiratory system.
-You may notice that your lung capacity is lessened, or that your chest muscles are weaker.
+The aging process can slow down your respiratory system.
+You may notice that your lung capacity is lessened or your chest muscles are weaker.

-Older people also tend to be more at risk for pneumonia, both bacterial and viral.
+Older people also tend to be more at risk for bacterial and viral pneumonia.

 Read more about growing older and your lung health.